polvoazul/vimv-go/README.md

-# Vimv - A Tool for Renaming Files in Bulk
+# Vimv - Renaming Files in Bulk using vim

 Vimv is a command-line tool that allows you to rename multiple files at once using your favorite text editor, Vim.
-It is designed to simplify the process of renaming files in bulk, making it easier to manage your files and directories.

 Inspired on [vimv](https://github.com/thameera/vimv), but I plan to add more features.